The aim of this article is to outline why newborn cloth is so worth it and how to do it, in a nutshell.

 Do not let washing put you off using cloth.
 It is just washing.
 Your washing is saving the planet.
 Do not let anyone tell you it is a waste of water.
 It isn’t.
 More water is used to manufacture disposables than to wash nappies.
 That is a fact.

-- NB poop can leave yellow like stains on lighter coloured nappies.
+- NB poop can leave yellow like marks on lighter coloured nappies.

-- Rub some sunlight green bar or boerseep (my favourite) and then rinse and wash.
+- Rub some boerseep (my favourite) and then rinse and wash.

 - Hang in the sun - the sun is like magic and gets rid of stains- try it :)